imi-ms/mdro-report/Readme.md

    **Or**: Download .war file from releases, unzip, edit `WEB-INF/classes/application.conf`, rezip and deploy.
 4. Have fun!

-## Deployment via Docker 🐳
+## Server Deployment via Docker 🐳

 You can create run the server to connect with an external BaseX-instance.
 To build and run, check out and execute:
-`docker build -t wwuimi/mrereport . && docker run -p 127.0.0.1:8080:8080 wwuimi/mrereport https://basex.ukmuenster.de/ username password database`
+`docker build -t wwuimi/mrereport . && docker run -p 127.0.0.1:8080:8080 -e SERVER_URL=https://basex.ukmuenster.de/ -e USERNAME=oehm -e PASSWORD=secret -e DATABASE=2022 wwuimi/mrereport`

+Please add some password protected reverse proxy in front of the application when deployed to a public server.

 ## XML Format description